NDA INFORMATION

 A: The Model Bill restricts the use of NDAs in discrimination, harassment and abuse cases in the workplace and in other settings also.
 It does this by setting a series of mandatory conditions which include the victim must request the NDA, they must have independent legal advice, there must be no pressure or coercion to sign and the NDA must not harm the public interest or a third party.
 CBMS believes that it is difficult to find an NDA in this area that would not harm the public interest in safety and healthy workplaces, or individual future victims.

 CBMS would ideally like to go further with restricting NDAs in other civil contexts as well (see list above), but we see the Model Bill as an important first step.
-Other jurisdictions have already made similar moves, focusing on sexual harassment, sexual assault, abuse and discrimination.
+Other jurisdictions - for example the US - have already passed legislation similar to our’s, focusing on sexual harassment, sexual assault, abuse and discrimination.

 Q: But aren’t NDAs essential for settling cases?